maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW2/HW2-report.md

 ### *What's the most popular cat breed?
 How many cats are in that breed?*

 The Domestic Short Hair is the most popular breed.
 There are around 82 Domestic Short Hair cats in the data.

+There were alot of other Short Haired cats entries as well like, American Short Hair or British Short, but upon investigating it was found that these are different from Domestic Short Hair Cats.

 ### *What's the age range of the cats?*